LokiFK/Kalender-Backend/README.md

 - `{+ snippet_path +}`
     - This tag inserts HTML snippets.
 The path format follows the component naming.
 - `{[ variable_name=>variable_value ]}`
     - This tag manipulates `array $data = array()` and `array $safeData = array()` by inserting another value.
-This is used to create different page titles for different pages or manage the navigationsbar.
+This is used to create individual titles for different pages or to customize the path to different navigation bar scripts.
 - `{# create container_name #}`
     - This tag creates a container, which you can later extend using `{# extend path_to_container_file@container_name #}`
     - The file with the extend will be loadded in to the create tag of the other file.
 This is used for the template with general navigationbar and footer.
     - If more than one extend-tag is used.
 The whole content with the last container is set into the next.
 - `<?php ?>`
     - This tag allows you to write plain php inside of HTML.
 It shouldn't be used for a lot of logic.
 It has acess to the data, safeData, loopData and stuff as attributs of an object called replaceData.
 At the end data that is returned by the php-code is inserted into the place the php-tag has been.

+### HTML: Navigation bar
+There is an all new language integrated for building navigation bars.
+It bases on 3 major actions: Link, Dropdown and Flipside.
+Using these, you can recreate basically every navigation bar out there.
+The scripts, that create the navigation bars, live in `*.nav` files together in the same directory with the managed HTML content.
+In order to tell the program, which navigation bar you want to be shown, you have to set the navContentLink to your path: `{[ navContentLink=>your_path ]}`.
+The syntax of our nav language is as following:
+- `@link[link_name(link_path), status*compare*nr]`
+    - link_name is later displayed as the inner HTML of the navbar link.
+    - link_path is the path, that the link points towards.
+    - *compare* is the comparator (=, >, >=, <=, <, <>).
+    - nr is the status number (ref.
+Auth)
+- `@dropdown[title=""; items=""; status*compare*nr`
+    - Using the dropdown, you can create a dropdown menu with a title and infinite items, that is only shown to people having a status compared to a number. `title` is a simple string, `items` are links, but only the inner part `link_name(link_path)`.
+- `@flipside[]`
+    - This tag simply flips from the left hand side to the right hand side.

 ### Auth
 The approach in this API uses the concept of sessions with Tokens, which are a 64 characters long, random string.
 When logged in, the token gets stored together with the user id, ip and a timestamp.
 If you save the token on the local machine of the frontend-computer, you can always access your user id which has a connection to all of your data.
 Normally tokens expire 30 min after the last request but they can also be set to an endless lifespan.